-Any Good For Weight Loss?
+Are Mini Exercise Bikes Any Good For Weight Loss?

 A large group of all the individuals looking for exercise equipment are primarily looking for a weight loss solution.
-Mini exercise bikes can be used to lose weight as part of a calorie controlled diet.
+Mini cycles can be used to lose weight as part of a calorie controlled diet.
 Weight loss will usually involve an individual running a calorie deficit, essentially you can lose weight by eating less calories, burning excess calories via exercise or a combination of both exercise and diet.
-So the question of how much weight you can lose using a mini cycle will come down to how many calories you can burn using the bike.
+So the question of how much weight you can lose using a mini bike will come down to how many calories you can burn using the bike.

 How many calories an individual burns during exercise depends on a plethora of factors from age, weight, heart rate, gender etc. In fact getting an accurate calculation at home is impossible but using the following formulas can get you a rough probable calorie burn dependant on heart rate, age weight :